yanzakha/test/terraform+ansible/portgresql/ver_w_terraform/terraform/README.md

-Need to do terraform init for all needed code download, then terraform plan and terraform apply.
+Need to do terraform init for download all needed code, then terraform plan and terraform apply.